isomerpages/dis-dotc/index.md

       title: NSmen of the Year 2026
       subtitle: Recognising Contribution
       id: infopic
-      description: Congratulation to CPT(NS) Liang Yuanruo for his exceptional contribution in DOTC
+      description: Congratulations to CPT(NS) Liang Yuanruo for being recognised as DIS NSman of the Year
       button: READ MORE
       url: https://www.dotc.gov.sg/Nsmen-of-the-year-2026/
       image: /images/WhatsApp_Image_2026_07_01_at_21_09_27.jpg